m00g3n/cluster-inventory/hack/performance/README.md

 ### `create`

-Creates a specified number of Runtime resources.
+Creates a specified number of runtime resources.

 #### Options